 France is truly the land of Art with the most unusual objects to be found pretty much everywhere.
 In 2012 young Huang Yong Ping installed a huge (400 meters long!) metal serpent right at the beautiful coast if Saint-Brevin-Les-Pins.
 The message behind this art piece seems to be one of environmental nostalgia, as though man’s mistreatment of the oceans is killing not only its life, but its very wonder and fantasy.

 THE KING’S CROSS ICE WELL

-Up until 1978 Geamana was a prosperous, densely-populated village hidden in the lush green valley.
-Unfortunately, in that dreadful year, huge cooper deposits were found nearby, turning the whole place into one huge mine work.
-Eventually, the whole land was dumped with toxic wastes and the officials though of nothing better than evacuating the whole population and flushing the area with water.
-The new lake was dumped even with more wastes becoming a s multi-colored sludge.
+Up until 1978, Geamana was a prosperous, densely-populated village hidden in the lush green valley.
+Unfortunately, in that dreadful year, huge copper deposits were found nearby, turning the whole place into one huge mine work.
+Eventually, the whole land was dumped with toxic wastes and the officials thought of nothing better than evacuating the whole population and flushing the area with water.
+The new lake was dumped even with more wastes becoming as multi-colored sludge.

 The “Helix” or El Helicoide, was supposed to become the main attraction of Caracas and the biggest shopping center in the whole region.
 Yet, as the funding ended unexpectedly, the place was never fully finished and stayed deserted for ages till it was slightly rebuilt in 1992 and turned into Directorate of Intelligence and Prevention Services (DISIP) headquarters, also used as a notorious prison.